Radar, Part 2: Interpreting Radar Images

 Meteorologists describe the radar reflectivity derived from a single scan as base reflectivity, and the most common base reflectivity corresponds to the scanning angle of 0.5 degrees.
 The National Weather Service also provides images of composite reflectivity, which represents the highest reflectivity gleaned from all of the individual scan angles.

-The idea that reflectivity at one scan angle can be higher than at another angle might seem a little fuzzy to you, so I'll elaborate.
-Consider, for example, the case of a severe thunderstorm.
+To see how one scan angle can have a higher reflectivity than another, consider the case of a severe thunderstorm.
 The storm's updraft, which is a fast, rising current of moist air that sustains the thunderstorm, is usually strong enough (25 meters per second or faster) to suspend a large amount of rain (and hail) aloft.
 Meteorologists call the suspension of precipitation high in a thunderstorm precipitation loading.
 At this stage of the storm, the reflectivity high in the cumulonimbus cloud is much greater than the reflectivity lower in the cloud.
 So, a radar image created from composite reflectivity will likely display the higher dBZ level (more intense colors) than a radar image of base reflectivity.
 Eventually, of course, the rain intensity at lower altitudes (and the surface) will increase as rain and hail fall from the cloud (this will occur once the updraft can no longer support the weight of suspended water and ice).

 The radar reflectivity of a garden-variety thunderstorm at four different scan angles.
 More explanation in text.

 The radar reflectivity of a garden-variety thunderstorm at four different scan angles.
-For the record, the storm erupted over southeast Pennsylvania and the radar data came from the NEXRAD near State College (KCCX).
 The upper-left panel shows the radar reflectivity at a scan angle of 0.5 degrees, the upper-right displays the radar reflectivity at a scan angle of 1.5 degrees, while the lower-left and lower-right panels correspond to scan angles of 2.4 degrees and 3.4 degrees respectively.

 Credit: National Weather Service

 Now you know the basics of interpreting radar imagery, and we're just about ready to wrap-up our lesson.
-Before you finish up, however, you may be interested in the Explore Further section below, where you can find out more about some common radar products (precipitation-type images and satellite-radar composites) that you'll commonly encounter on television and online.
+Before you finish up, however, test your knowledge of basic concepts from this section in the Quiz Yourself section below.
+You may also be interested in the Explore Further section below, where you can find out more about some common radar products (precipitation-type images and satellite-radar composites) that you'll commonly encounter on television and online.

 Explore Further...

 Commonly, regional or national radar mosaics visually distinguish areas of rain from snow and mixed precipitation (any combination of snow, sleet, freezing rain, and/or rain) using different color keys.
-Note that rain, mixed precipitation, and snow each has its own color key in the national radar mosaic below.
-While the exact methods for creating such images vary, they all start with radar reflectivity, and often incorporate surface temperature and other observations to give a "best guess" of precipitation type.
-More specifically, while the radar data is used to tell where precipitation is falling, surface analyses of temperature and moisture variables are plugged into a mathematical and imperfect formula in order to make an "educated guess" at the type of precipitation reaching the ground.
+Note that rain, mixed precipitation, and snow each has its own color key in the regional radar mosaic below.
+While the exact methods for creating such images vary, they all start with radar reflectivity and often incorporate other radar products along with surface temperature and other lower tropospheric observations to give a "best guess" of precipitation type.

 Credit: WSI Corporation

 Another common product is a satellite-radar composite, or "sat-rad image" (see image below).
-For the record, sat-rad images are mongrel superimpositions of radar imagery onto satellite images.
+For the record, sat-rad images are superimpositions of radar imagery onto satellite images.
 Before using or interpreting this type of image, make sure that you're aware of a few key things.
-First, the satellite and radar data come from two completely different sources, although the "look" of the image doesn't necessarily make that obvious.
+First, the satellite and radar data come from two completely different sources, even though that might not be obvious from the "look" of the image.
 As you know, WSR-88D radars are located on the ground (not aboard geostationary satellites), which has some major implications for data coverage.

 An example of a sat-rad image, which is radar imagery superimposed onto an infrared satellite image.
 The US is shown here.

-In the hands of educated apprentice forecasters, these images can enhance your analysis of the current weather pattern, but they can really be misleading to someone who's not fully aware of what these images really show.
-So, make sure to use them with care!
+These images can really be misleading to someone who's not fully aware of what they show, so make sure to use them with care!